Duelfer-Solutions/sfdx-developer/_posts/2025-07-31-unlock-record-approval-process-salesforce-flow.markdown

 And that’s it!
 No Apex.
 No AppExchange.
 Just one simple Flow.

 The Case record is updated right after initial submission.
 That update triggers your flow to run and unlock the record for editing.
+The entire automation happens in the background with no additional required actions from any end users.

 #### Why This Changes Everything
-Admins no longer have to wait on a developer to support this common use case.
+Simple use cases like this one no longer require apex.
 Now, anyone comfortable with Flows can:

 - Lock a record to prevent edits.
 - Unlock a record for specific users.
-- Handle everything natively inside Salesforce with no code.
+- Control the approval process without developer intervention.

 This keeps your data protected and your team productive.
 Use this feature to keep your team moving forward, even while records are under review.
-Use this feature to reduce technical debt and remove the old apex method.
+Build this in flows so you can collaborate with admins and power users.

 With the Summer ‘24 release, Salesforce finally gave admins the tools to control record locks without Apex.
 The new Lock Record Flow Action makes it easy to unlock a record in the Salesforce Approval Process—and decide exactly who can edit it.